Guidelines for Preparing an Honors Thesis in MCB

 Use a clear font no smaller than 10 point and no larger than 12 point.
 Use black ink.

-Electronic images imbedded into the final document are preferred.
+Electronic images embedded into the final document are preferred.